F-Stack/f-stack/README.md

     make
     make install

-  If KNI is enabled in the configuration file, you should create a virtual NIC after F-Stack started, and set the ipaddr, netmask, mac addr, route table, etc. These addrs must be same with F-Stack.
+  If KNI is enabled in the configuration file, F-Stack will create a virtual NIC after started, and set the ipaddr, netmask, mac addr, route table, etc. These addrs must be same with F-Stack.

-  If you don't have another management port, you should execute a script like this.

-    ./start.sh -b /usr/local/nginx_fstack/sbin/nginx -c config.ini
+    /usr/local/nginx_fstack/sbin/nginx

-    sleep 10
-    ifconfig veth0 <ipaddr>  netmask <netmask>  broadcast <broadcast> hw ether <mac addr>
+  But now you have to set route by your self, it will be fixxed soon !!

     route add -net 0.0.0.0 gw <gateway> dev veth0
     # route add -net ...  # other route rules